Posted on Tuesday, April 15th, 2025 at 9:00 am

 Sleep Appliances: A Travel Alternative

-A sleep appliance or oral appliance therapy is an alternative sleep apnea treatment specifically designed to help maintain a person’s airway during sleep.
+A sleep appliance or oral appliance CPAP therapy is an alternative sleep apnea treatment specifically designed to help maintain a person’s airway during sleep.
 These oral devices are generally custom-made and fit the mouth like a mouthguard or retainer.
 They improve sleep apnea symptoms by keeping a person’s airway open while they sleep.

 Since an oral appliance doesn’t require electricity, you don’t need to worry about outlets or converter kits.
 The only water you’ll need at night is drinking water—no more jugs of distilled water to continuously maintain fluid levels in your CPAP machine.